What is cryptocurrency?

 Traditional money, like dollars, euros, or pounds, is controlled by governments and central banks.
 These institutions decide how much money is in circulation, set interest rates, and manage inflation.

-Cryptocurrency, on the other hand, is decentralised.
-No single person, bank, or government controls it.
-Instead, it operates on a network of computers (called nodes) around the world.
+Cryptocurrency, on the other hand, is decentralised which means that no single person, bank, or government controls it.
+Instead, it operates on a network of many different computers (called nodes) around the world.
 This makes it more open, transparent, and accessible to anyone with an internet connection.

 What Makes Cryptocurrency 'Crypto'?